TARC Fall Classic

 Switching Distances or Canceling Registration:

 TARC Fall Classic participants can edit their registration and distance through RunReg.
-Go to Account History -> Registration History and then click "Edit" next to the Fall Classic.
+Go to Account History and then Registration History and click "Edit" next to the Fall Classic.
 Change to the distance you desire and click "Update Registration."
 You will have the ability to edit your distance up to Tuesday, September 5 at 7:00 p.m.
 This gives our timing crew enough time to manage the bibs for all participants before race day.
 If you need help or have any questions, you can email the Race Director, but please try these methods first to expedite the process!

 Participants will have to email the Race Director in order to cancel their registration.

 We understand there are many barriers for new parents and pregnant runners within the sport of trail running.
 Participants who become pregnant prior to race day or are the parents to a recent newborn can defer their entry to our event for up to two years.
 The race reserves the right to require additional proof of pregnancy.
 Please reach out to the Race Director at least one week prior to race day to process your deferral.

 TARC races maintain a no refund policy.
 There will be no refunds for any reason.
 Any requests for a refund will be politely directed to this blurb.
 Please consider your race entry a donation to the trails, but one where you also get a chance to challenge yourself physically and mentally while taking in all the beauty the landscape has to offer.

 To raise awareness of trail races among young runners and increase participation, the American Trail Running Association has partnered with the USATF MUT Youth Initiative to create a “Youth Trail” certified program for race directors.
 The TARC Fall Classic is one of the early adopters of their program, and we offer discounted entries ($10 off) across all distances for youth 19 years old or under.

 Please reach out if you are looking to register yourself or someone else through this program.

 Trail Sisters Approved Event: